cynixx3/third-party-miner-installer-for-ethos/README.md

 ```
 The `2>&1 /var/run/ethos/miner.output` allows you to use `show miner` even in manual mode.
 Add any miner flags just as your pool or [miner](http://paste.ethosdistro.com/emozeriyog.tex) instructs.
 That's all you need to do.

+### About screen
 Screen is a linux program that runs an interactive terminal session that you can run independently, connect, and disconnect from.
 To connect to the miner session and interact with it use
 ```
 screen -x
 ```
-To disconnect from a screen session without killing the miner use the key combination `ctrl+a d` where you press ctrl and a a the same time, release, then press d.
+To disconnect from a screen session without killing the miner use the key combination `ctrl+a d` where you press ctrl and a the same time, release, then press d.
 Using the ctrl+c key combination will kill the miner, not the screen session and create an interesting situation where rebooting is the easiest fix (alternative is `ctrl+a k y`, checking for live sessions with `screen -ls` and killing them if found, then restarting the miner with the `screen -dmS ...` command above.)

-### Installing the miner-manager (optional) (This does not install a miner, just the script)
+## Installing the miner-manager (optional) (This does not install a miner, just the script)
 If you plan to use this often you can download the miner-manager script and give it execute permissions.
 To install simply copy paste the command:
 ```
 sudo wget https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager -O /usr/bin/miner-manager